Grokzen/pykwalify/docs/Validation Rules.md

 ## unique [Default: `False`]

-The unique property can be set for sequences and mappings.

 If unique is set to `True`, then the sequence/mapping cannot contain any repeated entries.

+The unique constraint can only be set when the type is `sequence` or `map`.

 #### Example: